 SECTION III) What results we should expect.

-The first and harshest Section, “Why,” stretches midway through Learner.
-Why is so incendiary, its first-time readers risk burnout.
+The first and harshest Section, “Why,” stretches past the midpoint of Learner.
+“Why” is so incendiary, its first-time readers risk burnout.
 Unlike more sedative texts, this one doesn’t overlook great evils we’ve been taught to regret briefly and then take for granted.
 This merciless inventory of error will seem wearisome to you at first, mind-numbing later on and soon unbearable.
 Your subconscious will revisit every aversion therapy you suffered as a child, to get you to quit.
 You’ll grow frustrated with this reading, then nauseated by it and soon enraged.
-You will have to brace yourself sternly to chugalug this bitter brew to its dregs.
-Take small sips of this sour mash and find more syrupy refreshment elsewhere, perhaps at the titty of TV.
+You will have to brace yourself to chugalug this bitter brew to its dregs.
+Take tiny sips of this sour mash and find more syrupy refreshment elsewhere, perhaps at the titty of TV.

-But don’t give up your perusal of these three Sections that I could just as well have labeled Lamentation, Transition and Hope.
+But don’t give up.
+I could just as well have celled them Lamentation, Transition and Hope.

 Bittersweet “How” lists unfortunate tendencies and proposes some countermeasures.
 Sweeter “What” sketches peaceful alternatives to the weapon technologies we submit to today—assuming global majorities have already grasped Why and How.

 This text is intended for every Learner to come.
-Its discontent should have been our patrimony and was—which we’ve forgotten since.
-I leave the next Sections: Who, When and Where, to you, my beloved Learners.
-If you catch me fumbling my extraordinary mandate, that’s your cue to take up my burden of proof.
+Its discontent should have been our patrimony and was—forgotten since.
+I leave the next Sections: Who, When and Where, to you, beloved Learners.
+If you catch me fumbling my mandate, that’s your cue to take up my burden of proof.